 Defining a Trait for Common Behavior

 To implement the behavior we want gui to have, we’ll define a trait named Draw that will have one method named draw.
 Then we can define a vector that takes a trait object.
 A trait object points to both an instance of a type implementing our specified trait and a table used to look up trait methods on that type at runtime.
 We create a trait object by specifying some sort of pointer, such as a & reference or a Box<T> smart pointer, then the dyn keyword, and then specifying the relevant trait.
-(We’ll talk about the reason trait objects must use a pointer in Chapter 19 in the section “Dynamically Sized Types and the Sized Trait.”)
+(We’ll talk about the reason trait objects must use a pointer in “Dynamically Sized Types and the Sized Trait” on page XX.)
 We can use trait objects in place of a generic or concrete type.
 Wherever we use a trait object, Rust’s type system will ensure at compile time that any value used in that context will implement the trait object’s trait.
 Consequently, we don’t need to know all the possible types at compile time.

 We’ve mentioned that, in Rust, we refrain from calling structs and enums “objects” to distinguish them from other languages’ objects.
 In a struct or enum, the data in the struct fields and the behavior in impl blocks are separated, whereas in other languages, the data and behavior combined into one concept is often labeled an object.
 However, trait objects are more like objects in other languages in the sense that they combine data and behavior.
 But trait objects differ from traditional objects in that we can’t add data to a trait object.
 Trait objects aren’t as generally useful as objects in other languages: their specific purpose is to allow abstraction across common behavior.

-Listing 17-3 shows how to define a trait named Draw with one method named draw:
+Listing 17-3 shows how to define a trait named Draw with one method named draw.

 src/lib.rs